 The Air Force and Navy have both pursued programs that would lead to the deployment of conventional warheads on their long-range ballistic missiles.
-During the 2000s, the Air Force and the Defense Advanced Research Projects Agency (DARPA) sought to develop a hypersonic glide delivery vehicle that could deploy on a modified Peacekeeper land-based ballistic missile, but test failures led to the suspension of this program; research continues into a vehicle that might be deployed on air-delivered or shorter-range sytems.
+During the 2000s, the Air Force and the Defense Advanced Research Projects Agency (DARPA) sought to develop a hypersonic glide delivery vehicle that could deploy on a modified Peacekeeper land-based ballistic missile, but test failures led to the suspension of this program; research continues into a vehicle that might be deployed on air-delivered or shorter-range systems.
 In the mid-2000s, the Navy sought to deploy conventional warheads on a small number of Trident II submarine-launched ballistic missiles, but Congress rejected the requested funding for this program.
 Since then, the Pentagon has continued to develop a hypersonic glide vehicle, now known as the Alternate Reentry System, which could be deployed on long-range missiles.
 At present, it seems likely that this vehicle could be deployed on intermediate-range missiles on Navy submarines, for what is now known as the Prompt Strike Mission.
 Congress may review other weapons options for the deployment of hypersonic weapons, including bombers, cruise missiles, and possibly scramjets or other advanced technologies.

-The Pentagon's budget request for FY2019 increases funding for the CPGS program from around \$201 million in FY2018 to \$278 million in FY2019; it also shows significant increases in funding over the next five years, with a total of \$1.9 billion allocated to the program.
+The Pentagon's budget request for FY2020 increases funding for the Navy's Conventional Prompt Strike (CPS) Program, which has replaced the DOD-wide CPGS program, from around \$278 million in FY2019 to \$593 million in FY2020; the budget request also shows significant increases in funding over the next five years, with a total of \$5.2 billion allocated to the program.
 This shows the growing priority placed on the program in the Pentagon and the growing interest in Congress in moving the program forward toward deployment.